Brodie-Rogers/Aether-Blue/README.md

 System can alert room occupants of possible breach of room capacity | Further Work Required | Blink red LED on Thingy52 and set red LED on Argon at door

 ## 1.3 System Overview
+The system consists of multiple nodes;
+* Sensor nodes - these nodes collect environmental (air quality) data and transmit them to the base node via bluetooth using the later defind data frames.
+These nodes will also be used for displaying some amount of data, i.e. led colour and blink rate.
+* Base node - this node is responsible for recieving envrionmental data from the sensor nodes, and sending it to the connected host pc via serial link.
+This base node will also then be able to transmit to the sensor nodes and display node to indicate room occupency
+* Display node - in this case, the Particle Argon is a display node, i.e. will recieve data via bluetooth from the base node and display/indicate room occupency/capacity.
 See below for a block diagram of the overall architecture, abstracted into major hardware blocks:
 ![BlockDiagram](https://user-images.githubusercontent.com/84297669/118449561-a1774f80-b736-11eb-9cf7-6ea66ce63faa.png)